psi4/psi4/doc/sphinxman/source/plugin_psi4fockci.rst

      >>> git clone https://github.com/shannonhouck/psi4fockci.git

-* Once dowloaded, the plugin can be installed as follows:
+* Once downloaded, the plugin can be installed as follows:

   .. code-block:: bash